voloyev/voloyev.github.io/_posts/2018-04-30-go-routines.md

 ```

-And thiink how we are going to make it more async.
+And think how we are going to make it more async.